WallarooLabs/wally/book/python/using-connectors.md

 ab.new_pipeline("Celsius Conversion", "celsius_feed")
 ```

-Instead of the traditional `TCPSourceConfig` instance that we might have used before for a basic TCP stream, we now use the name of the connector.
+Instead of using something like the `wallaroo.TCPSourceConfig` instance that we might have used before (if not you can we explain about how this works in [details](https://github.com/WallarooLabs/wallaroo/tree/{{book.wallaroo_version}}/python/api.html#tcpsource)) for a basic TCP stream, we now use the name of the connector.
 This must match the type of connector; in this case, new_pipeline expects a source, so we should declare `"celsius_feed"` using `source_connector`.

 Likewise, our sink has adopted a named connector: